HeeZJee/mobile-flashcards/README.md

 - `yarn start`

-This will open Expo Developer Tools in the browser.
+This will open Expo Developer Tools in your browser.
 You can then do one of the following.

 - Use your device to test: